offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

                     '--> "my-stateful-set-2 with PVC data-my-stateful-set-2 (PVC contains previous data)"
 ```

 A stateful set will not proceed with scaling until all preceding pods (ordinal suffix) are in a healthy running state.
-The reason for this is that, if a pod is unhealthy and the stateful set gets scaled down, it's effectively lost two members at once.
+This is because, if a pod is unhealthy and the stateful set gets scaled down, it's effectively lost two members at once.
 This goes against the "only one pod can go down at a time" stateful set scaling behavior.

 For example, given the same 3 replica `my-stateful-set` example above, scaling down to 1 replica will first shut down pod `my-stateful-set-2` and then pod `my-stateful-set-1`.
 If `my-stateful-set-2` shuts down but then `my-stateful-set-0` enters into an unhealthy state, `my-stateful-set-1` won't shut down until `my-stateful-set-0` recovers.
-Likewise, if `my-stateful-set-0` enters into an an unknown state (e.g. the node running it temporarily lost communication with the control plane), `my-stateful-set-1` won't shut down until `my-stateful-set-0` is known and healthy.
+Likewise, if `my-stateful-set-0` enters into an unknown state (e.g. the node running it temporarily lost communication with the control plane), `my-stateful-set-1` won't shut down until `my-stateful-set-0` is known and healthy.

 ```{note}
 The scaling guarantees described here can be relaxed through `spec.podManagementPolicy`.
 By default, this value is set to `OrderedReady`, which enables the behavior described in this section.
 If it were instead set to `Parallel`, the stateful set's scaling will launch / terminate pods in parallel and won't wait for preceding pods to be healthy.